Pioneering Biologist and Writer Rachel Carson on Wonder, Parenting, and Why It Is More Important to Feel Than to Know

 Our inborn capacity for wonder, Carl Sagan reminded us in his remarkable reflection on spirituality, is both the heart of worship and the soul of science — in fact, what more beautiful and true way to define science than “systematic wonder”?
 But wonder is also one of the most endangered human faculties, and we frequently forget just what’s at stake as we risk its extinction in adulthood — a risk that begins, though far from ends, with how our hopelessly unimaginative formal education system handles young minds, rewarding rote memorization over curiosity and measuring achievement by standardized tests scores rather than character-building.

-Marine biologist, conservationist, and writer Rachel Carson is credited with sparking the modern environmental movement with her influential 1962 book Silent Spring.
-But arguably her most timeless yet timely message came six years earlier, in The Sense of Wonder (public library) — a magnificent manifesto for the vibrant curiosity with which we are all born, and which we all risk of losing as we slip — slowly, imperceptibly, yet steadily — into our adult apathy and resignation.
-Above all, it’s a reminder that this precious faculty that is our most precious natural resource and our greatest responsibility to conserve.
+Marine biologist, conservationist, and writer Rachel Carson (May 27, 1907–April 14, 1964) is credited with sparking the modern environmental movement with her groundbreaking 1962 book Silent Spring.
+A cultural message equally timeless yet timely came three years later, in the posthumously published The Sense of Wonder (public library), which Carson originally wrote as a 1956 article for Woman’s Home Companion.
+The book endures as a magnificent manifesto for the vibrant curiosity with which we are all born, and which we all risk of losing as we slip — slowly, imperceptibly, yet steadily — into our adult apathy and resignation.
+Above all, it extends a reminder that the faculty for wonder is our most precious natural resource and our greatest responsibility to conserve.

 A child’s world is fresh and new and beautiful, full of wonder and excitement.
 It is our misfortune that for most of us that clear-eyed vision, that true instinct for what is beautiful and awe-inspiring, is dimmed and even lost before we reach adulthood.
 If I had influence with the good fairy who is supposed to preside over the christening of all children I should ask that her gift to each child in the world be a sense of wonder so indestructible that it would last throughout life, as an unfailing antidote against the boredom and disenchantments of later years, the sterile preoccupation with things that are artificial, the alienation from the sources of our strength.